 This is something for you to discuss with your attorney.
 Only your attorney will have to needed information in order to address your concerns.
 If you have not hired an attorney yet, you should do so right away.
 The sooner you hire an attorney, the better.

 There's not enough information here to answer your question adequately.
 This is because the federal and State court systems here in Illinois operate very differently.
 The federal courts in Illinois are divided into three separate federal districts, Northern, Central, and Southern.
-Each has it's own...Read more »
+Each has...Read more »

 You could be sentenced to the Juvenile Detention Center.
 There is always a possibility of charges being reduced but you will want your parents to hire a criminal defense attorney to assist you with these matters.
 The sooner your parents hire an attorney, the better.